-The American Cultures requirement and courses constitute a new approach that responds directly to the problem encountered in numerous disciplines of how better to present the diversity of American experience to the diversity of American students whom we now educate.
+The American Cultures Requirement constitutes a new approach that responds directly to the problem, encountered in numerous disciplines, of how better to present the diversity of American experience to the diversity of students we now educate.

 Faculty members from many departments teach American cultures courses, but all courses have a common framework.
 The courses focus on themes or issues in United States history, society, or culture; address theoretical or analytical issues relevant to understanding race, culture, and ethnicity in American society; take substantial account of groups drawn from at least three of the following: African Americans, indigenous peoples of the United States, Asian Americans, Chicano/Latino Americans, and European Americans; and are integrative and comparative in that students study each group in the larger context of American society, history, or culture.

-These courses focus upon how the diversity of America's constituent cultural traditions have shaped and continue to shape American identity and experience.
-This is not an ethnic studies requirement, nor a Third World cultures requirement, nor an adjusted Western civilization requirement, nor a course on racism.
+These courses focus on how the diversity of America's constituent cultural traditions have shaped and continue to shape American identity and experience.